VforVitorio/TTS_zero_shot_cloning/README.md

 - **Advantages**: High-quality voice cloning, excellent prosody
 - **Use case**: High-fidelity voice synthesis
 - **⚠️ LICENSE REQUIREMENT**: See section below

-## Important License Information

-### XTTS v2 License (CPML)

-**XTTS v2 requires accepting Coqui's CPML (Coqui Public Model License) terms.**

-This project automatically accepts the **non-commercial license** by setting the `COQUI_TOS_AGREED` environment variable in the code.
-This is necessary because XTTS v2 normally requires interactive license acceptance, which doesn't work in Docker containers.

-**License details:**

-- **Non-commercial use**: Covered by CPML license (https://coqui.ai/cpml) - **automatically accepted by this project**
-- **Commercial use**: Requires purchasing a commercial license from Coqui (licensing@coqui.ai)

-**Why this is needed:**
-When running XTTS v2 in Docker without TTY, the model tries to ask for license confirmation interactively, causing an "EOF when reading a line" error.
-Our implementation bypasses this by programmatically accepting the non-commercial terms.

-**Implementation location:**

-- File: `models/xtts_model.py`
-- Line: `os.environ['COQUI_TOS_AGREED'] = '1'`

-If you need commercial use, you must:

-1. Purchase a license from licensing@coqui.ai
-2. Remove or modify the automatic acceptance in the code
-3. Follow Coqui's commercial licensing terms

 ## Project Structure